 One of the most common problems that face developers is having too much unsorted data.
-They end up having to spend a lot of time categorizing reports so they can sort and identify issues properly.
-Instabug's Report Categories can save you from this time sink.
+They end up spending a lot of time categorizing reports so they can sort and identify issues properly.
+Instabug's Report Categories can save you from this.

 You can define a list of common categories for your users to select from while reporting a problem or suggesting an environment.
 Once you've set categorization options, your users will be able to choose how their bug reports are filed.

-Read on below to learn how it works and how to set categories from your Instabug Dashboard.
+Read on below to learn how it works and how to set categories from your Dashboard.

 How It Works